By Michael Lanza

 It was a comfort to see that the effect the Wind River Range has on me had not changed.

 Despite lying just south of two of America’s most beloved national parks—Grand Teton and Yellowstone—Wyoming’s Wind River Range exists in a sort of odd state of exalted partial anonymity.
 Backpackers who go there almost invariably leave feeling they have discovered a mountain paradise (because they have).
-Yet, the Winds remain off the radar of so many people who enjoy putting on a backpack and walking for days through mountains.
+Yet, the Winds remain off the radar of many people who enjoy putting on a backpack and walking for days through mountains.

 This story will attempt to convey the many good reasons every avid backpacker should hike in the Wind River Range.
 Give it a read, I think you’ll be convinced.
 Click any photo to read about that trip.
 Please share your thoughts on this article—or your favorite Wind River Range hikes—in the comments section below this story.
 I try to respond to all comments.